What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 What's new is that for the first time across two surfaces in the same year (AI search via Bing, social via Instagram and TikTok's new ranking signals), the measurement is catching up to the discipline.

-For brands wondering where to spend on visibility in 2026, the more useful framing is: there is one audit.
-It covers the surfaces customers now use.
-The fundamentals carry across.
+For brands wondering where to spend on visibility in 2026, there is one audit.
+It covers the surfaces customers now use, and the fundamentals carry across.

 Closing notes